 How to serve and file the CCMA referral form

 If that fails, the next step will be arbitration.
-At an arbitration hearing, a commissioner gives both parties an opportunity to fully state their cases.
-The commissioner then makes a decision on the issue in dispute.
+At an arbitration hearing, a commissioner allows both parties to state their cases fully.
+The commissioner then decides on the issue in dispute.
 The decision, called the arbitration award, is legally binding on both parties.

 Need legal assistance to help resolve an unfair labour practice dispute?

 LAW FOR ALL provides expert legal advice to all Policyholders, so if you want a caring friend in the law on your side, feel free to get in touch.